 Normally, the skin replaces itself in about 30 days, but in psoriasis, the process speeds up and replaces the skin in three to four days, and the signs of psoriasis develop.
 The cause is unknown.

-The goal of treatment is to reduce inflammation and to control shedding of the skin.
+The goal of treatment is to reduce inflammation and to control the shedding of the skin.
 Moisturizing creams and lotions loosen scales and help control itching.
-Treatment is based on a patient’s health, age, lifestyle, and the severity of the psoriasis.
-Your dermatologist may prescribe medications to apply on the skin.
+Treatment is based on a patient’s health, age, lifestyle, and the severity of psoriasis.
+Your dermatologist may prescribe medications to apply to the skin.
 These may be used in combination with natural sunlight or ultraviolet light (phototherapy).
 The more severe forms of psoriasis may require oral medication or injectable medication.

 Rosacea is a common skin disease that causes redness and swelling on the face.
-Often referred to as “adult acne”, rosacea may begin as a tendency to flush or blush easily, and progress to persistent redness in the center of the face that may gradually involve the cheeks, forehead, chin and nose.
-It also may involve the ears, chest and back.
+Often referred to as “adult acne”, rosacea may begin as a tendency to flush or blush easily, and progress to persistent redness in the center of the face that may gradually involve the cheeks, forehead, chin, and nose.
+It also may involve the ears, chest, and back.
 As the disease progresses, small blood vessels and tiny pimples begin to appear on and around the reddened area; however, unlike acne, there are no blackheads.

 The exact cause of rosacea is still unknown.
 The best prevention may be to avoid things that make the face red or flushed.
-Hot drinks, spicy foods, caffeine, cheese and alcoholic beverages should be avoided.
+Hot drinks, spicy foods, caffeine, cheese, and alcoholic beverages should be avoided.
 Limit sun exposure and practice good sun protection when you are in the sun.
-Avoid rubbing, scrubbing or massaging the face.
+Avoid rubbing, scrubbing, or massaging the face.
 Try not to get overheated and avoid irritating cosmetics and facial products.

 A combination of treatments can stop the progress of rosacea and sometimes reverse it.
 Gels, creams, and oral antibiotics may be prescribed by your dermatologist.
 Persistent redness may be treated with laser surgery (V-Beam) to close off the dilated blood vessels.
-The key to successful management of rosacea is early diagnosis and treatment.
+The key to the successful management of rosacea is early diagnosis and treatment.
 When left untreated, rosacea will get worse and may be more difficult to treat.
 Come in and let our doctors determine the best treatment for you.